0x4c756e61/MiCECo/README.md

 #### Docker
-Clone the repository into a folder of your choice with `git clone https://github.com/vel-schmusis/MiCECo.git` Edit the file `example-miceco.cfg` (see table below) and save it as `miceco.cfg`
+Clone the repository into a folder of your choice with `git clone https://github.com/vel-schmusis/MiCECo.git` Edit the file `example-miceco.cfg` (see table below) and save it as `miceco.cfg` Edit the file `docker-compose.yaml` and change `TZ=Europe/Berlin` to your local timezone

 Start the container with `docker compose up --build`.